FAQs 2020 Fellows Application

 Do I have to move to the San Francisco Bay Area for the Fellowship?
 Will Code2040 help me find housing?

-The companies participating as partners in this years program are headquartered in San Francisco, Silicon Valley or New York City.
+The companies participating as partners in this year’s program are headquartered in San Francisco and Silicon Valley.
 You will need to live in the city of your employer.
 Our staff will provide students with resources and guidance to find housing.
 However sourcing and securing housing is the Fellows responsibility.

 What should I expect?

-As a Code2040 Fellow, you’ll spend your summer in an intensive career accelerator for 10 weeks between June and August.
+As a Code 2040 Fellow, you'll spend your summer in an intensive career accelerator for 9 weeks beginning June 19th and ending August 16th.
 You’ll intern at a top-tech company and participate in a series of learning experiences designed to equip you with the tools and resources you need to navigate the tech industry and build an exciting career.
 You’ll engage in racial equity advocacy work in a much more intimate cohort.
 You’ll be equipped with knowledge on what’s happening in the industry, what systems need to change, and what your role is as a racial equity advocate.
 You’ll build community with other Black and/or Latinx technologists, receive support from mentors and managers, while redefining the future and face of tech and ensuring other technologists like you have the opportunity to succeed in the innovation economy.

 What companies will be participating?